reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 <Hint>

-You can't declare an effect conditionally, but your effect can include conditional logic.
+You can't declare an Effect conditionally, but your Effect can include conditional logic.

 </Hint>

 <Solution>

-Put the conditional logic inside the effect.
-You will need to specify `shouldFocus` as a dependency because you are using it inside the effect.
+Put the conditional logic inside the Effect.
+You will need to specify `shouldFocus` as a dependency because you are using it inside the Effect.
 (This means that if some input's `shouldFocus` changes from `false` to `true`, it will focus after mount.)

 <Sandpack>